DanielTemesgen/meta.yaml-example/README.md

 ## Justification

-Packaging in Python can be difficult in in the best of times.
+Packaging in Python can be difficult at the best of times.
 There aren't fixed standards, conda goes a long way but falls down with respect to pip compatibility.

 ### Problem 1: No easy way to split Run and Dev environments